 As Warren Buffet pointed out in his 2008 letter to shareholders: “We never want to count on the kindness of strangers in order to meet tomorrow’s obligations.
 When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.”

 As an entrepreneur, your livelihood depends on your ability to make painful decisions.
-Don’t let your ego get in the way of good business.
+Do your best to avoid financial problems and don’t let your ego get in the way of good business.

 Remember, running a business successfully does not need to be complicated.
 Keep it simple!